 Should Maine Coons Go Outside?

-The table below lists the key pros and cons of letting a Maine Coon cat go outdoors on their own.
+The table below lists the key pros and cons of letting a Maine Coon cat go outdoors on its own.
 Please use these 15 key factors to make an informed decision.

 Do Maine Coons Need To Go Outside?

 There are many benefits supporting the argument that Maine Coons should be allowed to roam free outdoors.
-We shall now review the positive and negatives sides to this argument.
+We shall now review the positive and negatives sides of this argument.

 Here are just a few factors to consider: